 If a person relied only on the advice within major guidebooks, they’d avoid Rome’s Termini neighbourhood like the plague of Cyprian.

-According to Frommer’s, the area surrounding Stazione Termini is “seedy, filled with gas fumes from cars and buses, plus a fair share of weirdos.”
-Strangely enough, that sounds a lot like my neighbourhood in Toronto!
+According to Frommer’s travel guide, the area surrounding Stazione Termini is “seedy, filled with gas fumes from cars and buses, plus a fair share of weirdos.”
+I think their information is rather out of date.

 For more things not to miss in Rome, read 3 Mistakes You Don’t Want to Make in Rome.

 Here’s what I discovered about choosing a hotel near Rome’s Stazione Centrale Roma Termini and why I think you should check the Termini neighbourhood out.

-The Termini-Esquilino neighborhood wraps around Esquiline Hill, the highest of Rome’s Seven Hills, and offers magnificent views of Rome’s skyline from many vantage points.
+The Termini-Esquilino neighborhood wraps around Esquiline Hill, the highest of Rome’s Seven Hills.
+It offers magnificent views of Rome’s skyline from many vantage points.